ElizabethBrooks/freeCount/tutorials/tutorial_app_functionalAnalysis.md

 ## Analysis Workflow

-To run the functional analysis app, open the R <b>script app_shiny_functionalAnalysis.R</b> in Posit and press the <i>Run App</i> button in the upper right corner of the [source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).
+To run the functional analysis app, open the R script <b>FA.R</b> in Posit and press the <i>Run App</i> button in the upper right corner of the [source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).

 After the app is launched you will see the following pages:
 1. <i>Getting Started</i> page with information for uploading data to start the analysis